wizcamp/wizcamp-realms-demo/session-guides/SESSION-05.md

 Now let's deepen your understanding of APIs, asynchronous programming, and data transformation patterns.
 Here are the most impactful questions to ask your AI assistant about today's session:

 - **What makes APIs so important in modern web development?**
-- **How does async/await make asynchronous code easier to work with?**
 - **Why do APIs often return data in formats that need transformation?**
 - **What are the benefits of separating data fetching from data transformation?**
 - **How does the Fetch API handle network errors and what should developers do about them?**
-- **What is JSON and why is it the standard format for API communication?**
 - **How do helper functions like `decodeText` and `shuffleAnswers` improve code quality?**
+- **How does the return keyword work in JavaScript functions, and can you explain it with a non-tech example?**
+- **What is functional programming?**

 ---